Click here for Stories from the Run Across Ethiopia

 THE SOLSTICE RUN

 The Solstice Run is collaboration between On The Ground and Endurance Evolution, to raise money and build awareness for education in Ethiopia.
-The run will begin at sunset on Thursday, June 20th, 2013 in beautiful Leelanau County.
-It will continue south through the night, approximately 40 miles, ending at sunrise over the breathtaking Lake Michigan in Traverse City.
+The run began at sunset on Thursday, June 20th, 2013 in beautiful Leelanau County.
+It continued south through the night, approximately 40 miles, ending at sunrise over the breathtaking Lake Michigan in Traverse City.

 The funds raised will be used to complete the construction of a library in Hase Gola, Ethiopia.
 Funds will also supply age-appropriate literacy materials for learning to read and health-related educational materials such as information on AIDS and typhoid.
 The Hase Gola Library will also offer a meeting and centralized space for community issues.